- City Clerk

 Liquor Licenses, Beer Permits, and Wine Permits

-In the state of Iowa, applications to sell alcoholic beverages must be submitted electronically.
-Interested parties should visit the Iowa Alcoholic Beverage Division’s Website and complete an electronic application.
+In the state of Iowa, individuals interested in selling alcoholic beverages must submit their applications electronically.
+To do so, they can visit the Iowa Alcoholic Beverage Division’s website and complete the electronic application.

-By law, the City of Newton is the local authority for all premises located within the city limits.
-Members of City staff are responsible for conducting certain background investigations to determine if applicants and their proposed premises meet licensing requirements.
-The Newton City Council must also approve all applications.
+According to the law, the City of Newton holds the authority for all premises located within the city limits.
+City staff members are responsible for conducting background investigations to ensure that applicants and their proposed premises meet licensing requirements.
+The Newton City Council also needs to approve all applications.

-It is important, therefore, that you work closely with the City of Newton when applying for a license.
-The City Clerk’s Office should be contacted at least 30 days prior to the date you wish your license to take effect.
+It is crucial to work closely with the City of Newton when applying for a license.
+Contact the City Clerk's Office at least 30 days before the desired effective date of the license.

-Regular City Council meetings are usually held twice a month (on the first and third Monday evenings).
-Requests must be placed on the Council agenda at least a week in advance and action will be requested only after:
+Regular City Council meetings take place twice a month, usually on Monday evenings (the first and third Mondays).
+To have your request considered, it should be included on the Council agenda at least a week in advance.
+Action on the application will be requested once the following conditions are met:

-- the on-line application has been electronically submitted (by the applicant);
+- The applicant has electronically submitted the online application.

-In addition, the premises must be owned or be under the control of the applicant, and be kept clean, free of litter and in good repair.
-Licensed premises must conform to all applicable state laws, local ordinances and health and fire regulations.
+Furthermore, the premises must be owned or under the control of the applicant, and must be kept clean, free of litter, and in good repair.
+Licensed premises must adhere to all applicable state laws, local ordinances, and health and fire regulations.

-Criminal History Background Check Forms are available from the Department of Criminal Investigation
+Criminal history & background check forms are available from the Division of Criminal Investigation.

-Click here to view a summary of State Liquor Laws from the Iowa Department of Commerce, Alcoholic Beverages Division.
+Learn about State Liquor Laws from the State of Iowa Alcoholic Beverages Division.